-As a consumer, you have an arsenal of weapons that you can use to help stop factory farming.
+As a consumer, you have an arsenal of tools that you can use to help stop factory farming.
 We will name a few.

 Stop factory farming by what you eat